 How do you drill a hole in the seafloor?

-Follow GeoDiscovery for the latest news releases on the JOIDES Resolution expeditions around New Zealand in 2017/18.
+See these GNS press releases for information on the JOIDES Resolution expeditions around New Zealand in 2018–2019.

 This article has been written by staff at GNS Science working as part of the ANZIC IODP Consortium.